Skip to content

 Ordering MVE provisions the instance and assigns IP addresses from the Megaport SDN.
 The MVE provisioning takes only a few minutes to complete.
 The provisioning process spins up a Versa FlexVNF.

-Viewing the MVE
+Viewing the MVE in the Megaport Portal

 To view the public IP addresses assigned to the MVE

-2. Locate the public IP address (IPv4 or IPv6).
+3. Locate the public IP address (IPv4 or IPv6).

 These are the public IP addresses assigned to the MVE.
 Make a note of these addresses for use later.

-3. Verify that you see your new MVE device in the Megaport Portal under Services.
+4. Verify that you see your new MVE device in the Megaport Portal under Services.

-• In Versa Director, verify that the new MVE configuration is synced, the service is up, and it is reachable.
-Select the Monitor tab, then select Devices in the horizontal menu.
-Review the Config Synchronized, Reachability and Service columns.
+After creating the MVE, you can monitor the status in Director.
+In Director, verify that the new MVE configuration is synchronized, the service is up, and it is reachable.

 MVE status